Leet: Terminology and common misspellings

 Warez (nominally /wɛərz/) is a plural shortening of "software", typically referring to cracked and redistributed software.
 Phreaking refers to the hacking of telephone systems and other non-Internet equipment.
 Teh originated as a typographical error of "the", and is sometimes spelled t3h. j00 takes the place of "you", originating from the affricate sound that occurs in place of the palatal approximant, //j//, when you follows a word ending in an alveolar plosive consonant, such as //t// or //d//.
 Also, from German, is über, which means "over" or "above"; it usually appears as a prefix attached to adjectives, and is frequently written without the umlaut over the u.
+The numeral “1337” has also been adopted in modern branding and culture, including institutions such as 1337 Coding School, reflecting the mainstream adoption of leetspeak-derived terminology.

 Haxor and suxxor (suxorz)

 Haxor, and derivations thereof, is leet for "hacker", and it is one of the most commonplace examples of the use of the -xor suffix.
 Suxxor (pronounced suck-zor) is a derogatory term which originated in warez culture and is currently used in multi-user environments such as multiplayer video games and instant messaging; it, like haxor, is one of the early leet words to use the -xor suffix.
 Suxxor is a modified version of "sucks" (the phrase "to suck"), and the meaning is the same as the English slang.
 Suxxor can be mistaken with Succer/Succker if used in the wrong context.
 Its negative definition essentially makes it the opposite of roxxor, and both can be used as a verb or a noun.
-The letters ck are often replaced with the Greek Χ (chi) in other words as well.
+The letters ck are often replaced with the Greek letter Χ (chi) in other words as well.

 n00b

-Within leet, the term n00b (and derivations thereof) is used extensively.
+Within leet, the term n00b or n008 (and derivations thereof) is used extensively.
 The term is derived from newbie (as in new and inexperienced, or uninformed), and is used to differentiate "n00bs" from the "elite" (or even "normal") members of a group.